ChandanieT/configure-ad/README.md

 <img src="https://i.imgur.com/bM2goLy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Ensured Connectivity between the client and Domain Controller by Loggin to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping) using command promt.
-A "Request Timeoout" message was fixed by Logging nto the Domain Controller and enabled ICMP4 on the local windows Firewall by typing fw.msc (microsoft command console document)>inbound rules> sort by protcol>locate IMCP4 and enable the ones that are disabled.

-Checked back at Client-1, the ping succeed.
+Ensured Connectivity between the client and Domain Controller by Loggin into Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping) using command promt.
+A "Request Timeout" indicated no reply.
+Logged back into the Domain Controller and enabled ICMP4 on the local windows Firewall by typing fw.msc (microsoft command console document)>inbound rules> sort by protcol>locate IMCP4 and enable the ones that are disabled.
+Checked back at Client-1, the ping was successful.
 </p>
 <br />